google/earthengine-community/tutorials/imad-tutorial-pt1/index.md

     "\n",
     "The Multivariate Alteration Detection (MAD) transformation was proposed and developed some time ago by [Allan Nielsen and his coworkers](https://www2.imm.dtu.dk/pubdb/pubs/1220-full.html)  at the Technical University of Denmark and later [extended to an iteratively re-weighted version](https://www2.imm.dtu.dk/pubdb/pubs/4695-full.html) called IR-MAD or iMAD.
 The iMAD algorithm has since found widespread application for the generation of change information from visual/infrared imagery as well as for performing [relative radiometric normalization](http://www2.imm.dtu.dk/pubdb/pubs/5362-full.html) of image pairs.\n", "\n",
     "This Tutorial is intended to familiarize GEE users with the iMAD method so that they may use it with confidence in their research wherever they think it might be appropriate.
-It is based on material taken from Chapter 9 of my [textbook](https://www.taylorfrancis.com/books/image-analysis-classification-change-detection-remote-sensing-morton-john-canty/10.1201/9780429464348).
-In preparing the Tutorial I have tried to take as much advantage as possible of the GEE platform to illustrate and demonstrate the theory interactively.\n", "\n",
+It is based on material taken from Chapter 9 of [Canty (2019)](https://www.taylorfrancis.com/books/image-analysis-classification-change-detection-remote-sensing-morton-john-canty/10.1201/9780429464348).
+In preparing the Tutorial we have tried to take as much advantage as possible of the GEE platform to illustrate and demonstrate the theory interactively.\n", "\n",
     "## Outline\n",
     "\n",